vvo/kcnb1-france.org/wordpress/wp-content/themes/kcnb1/README.md

 ### Build commands

-* `yarn start` — Compile assets when file changes are made, start Browsersync session
+* `npm start` — Compile assets when file changes are made, start Browsersync session
-* `yarn build` — Compile and optimize the files in your assets directory
+* `npm run build` — Compile and optimize the files in your assets directory
-* `yarn build:production` — Compile assets for production
+* `npm run build:production` — Compile assets for production

 ## Documentation